ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 ## Change or restore mailbox actions logged by default

 As previously explained, one of the key benefits of having mailbox auditing on by default is: you don't need to manage the mailboxes actions that are audited.
-Microsoft does this for you and will automatically add new mailbox actions to be audited by default when they are released.
+Microsoft does this for you and we'll automatically add new mailbox actions to be audited by default as they're released.

-However, your organization may be required to audit a different set of mailbox actions for user mailboxes and shared mailboxes.
+However, your organization might be required to audit a different set of mailbox actions for user mailboxes and shared mailboxes.
 The procedures in this section show you how to change the mailbox actions that are audited for each logon type, and how to revert back to the Microsoft-managed default actions.

 > [!IMPORTANT]
 > If you use the following procedures to customize the mailbox actions that are logged on user mailboxes or shared mailboxes, any new default mailbox actions released by Microsoft will not be automatically audited on those mailboxes.
-You'll need to manually add the new mailbox action to your customized list of actions.
+You'll need to manually add any new mailbox actions to your customized list of actions.

 ### Change the mailbox actions to audit